High Peak Junction: History as part of the High Peak Railway

 The line prospered, and quarries were serviced at Hopton, Hoptonwood, Middleton Top & Longcliffe.
 Traffic was also generated at the Harboro Brick Works, Longliffe and the Derbyshire Firebrick Company at Friden.

 Locomotives on the line were primarily sourced from Rowsley shed, but subsheds were also provided at Cromford, Middleton and Sheep Pasture.
 These provided both accommodation and routine minor maintenance, and provided for the section of line between High Peak Junction and Friden.

-The Act of 1855 provided powers to carry passengers, and this was done – on certain trains – using a brake van with seats.
+The Cromford and High Peak Railway Act 1855 (18 & 19 Vict. c. lxxv) provided powers to carry passengers, and this was done – on certain trains – using a brake van with seats.
 There was no proper timetable, but passengers could take advantage of the once-daily train which ran in both directions along the whole length of the 33 mi line.
 Passengers were supposed to alight and walk up the inclines, but many risked the ride.
 A fatality in 1877 provided a reason to discontinue what was an unprofitable service.